audunru/fiken-api-php-client/README.md

 Fiken.no is an online accounting system aimed at making accounting easy for small businesses.

-The current goal of this package is to be able to create invoices and cash sales through the Fiken API.
+You can use this client to retrieve resources (companies, products, accounts, etc) from Fiken, or create new resources (eg. a customer).
+You can also create invoices and cash sales.

+Currently it's meant to be used within a Laravel project, but the goal is to be able to use it without Laravel as well.

 You can use the Fiken API with demo accounts for free, otherwise there's a monthly fee per company.